husarion/panther_ros/husarion_ugv_hardware_interfaces/CODE_STRUCTURE.md

 A brief introduction to the code structure of the Husarion UGV system.

-## RoboteqDriver
+## DriverInterface

+Interface to manage robot driver.
+Implementations:

-Low-level CANopen driver implementing LoopDriver from [Lely](https://opensource.lely.com/canopen/).
+* `RoboteqDriver`: Low-level CANopen driver implementing LoopDriver from [Lely](https://opensource.lely.com/canopen/).
 It takes care of translating CANopen indexes into meaningful data.
 Provided methods can be used for sending commands and reading all the useful parameters from the Roboteq drivers (they abstract low level SDO and PDO communication).
 Timestamp of all received PDO data is also saved, which can be later used for detecting timeout errors.
+Also, manages `MotorDrivers`.

+## MotorDriverInterface

+Abstract interface for managing each motor connected to the driver.
+Implementations:

+* `RoboteqMotorDriver`: Responsible for reading state and sending command velocities with usage of `RoboteqDriver` interfaces.

-## CANopenController
+## CANopenManager

-Takes care of CANopen communication - creates and initializes master controller and two Roboteq drivers (front and rear).
-For handling CANopen communication separate thread is created with configurable RT priority (additionally two threads for each driver are also created).
+Takes care of CANopen communication - creates and initializes master controller.
+For handling CANopen communication separate thread is created with configurable RT priority.

-## MotorsController
+## RobotDriver

+Interface to control robot drivers.
+Implementations:

-This class abstracts the usage of two Roboteq controllers.
+* `RoboteqRobotDriver`: This class abstracts the usage of Roboteq controllers.
 It uses canopen_controller for communication with Roboteq controllers, implements the activation procedure for controllers (resets script and sends initial 0 command), and provides methods to get data feedback and send commands.
 Data is converted between raw Roboteq formats and SI units using `roboteq_data_converters`.
+It has two concrete implementations:
+  * `LynxRobotDriver`: Contains one Roboteq controller.
+  * `PantherRobotDriver`: Contains two Roboteq controllers.

 ## RoboteqDataConverters